learningequality/ka-lite/sphinx-docs/installguide/install_rasp_pi.rst

 #.
 Install and configure the access point.
 	* *cd /opt/ka-lite-pi/scripts*
 	* *sudo ./configure.sh*
-	* *Note:* If using the Edimax EW-7811UN, ignore the "hostapdSegmentation fault" error.
+	.. note:: If using the Edimax EW-7811UN, ignore the "hostapdSegmentation fault" error.
 #.
 Install the USB adaptor software.
 	* If using the WiPi, run this command:
 		* *cd /opt/ka-lite-pi-scripts*